AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 ## Account profiles overview (#account-profiles-overview)

 For an account profile overview, begin by selecting **[!UICONTROL Profiles]** under [!UICONTROL Accounts] in the left-navigation.
-Under the [UICONTROL Overview] tab, the dashboard shows a graphic or chart displaying widgets in a single entry point.
+Under the [!UICONTROL Overview] tab, the dashboard shows a graphic or chart displaying widgets in a single entry point.

 ![Overview tab](images/b2b-account-profile-overview.png)